ralic/pyvdp/README.md

 PyVDP reflects a structure of RESTful resources through Python modules.
-That said, if you want to interact with, say, [VisaDirect FundsTransfer API](https://developer.visa.com/products/visa_direct/guides#using_the_funds_transfer_api), you need to make yourself familiar with `visa.visadirect.fundstransfer` module.
+That said, if you want to interact with, say, [VisaDirect FundsTransfer API](https://developer.visa.com/products/visa_direct/guides#using_the_funds_transfer_api), you need to make yourself familiar with `pyvdp.visadirect.fundstransfer` module.
 This approach is more or less implemented throughout the whole library with respect to PEP naming conventions.

 Below are described general use-case scenarios.
 I'm assuming, that you already registered an application with VDP,